The First Canal, at Williamsburg

 The shift to Williamsburg moved the capital away from the threat of Dutch, French, or Spanish attack, and closer to the inland settlements.
 The new location was also away from swamps and the brackish water of Jamestown, with the diseases that they brought.
 However, moving away from the swamps meant wagons and horses had to carry goods and people from the riverbank to the town.

-The road to Hampton followed the high point of land that drained quickest after a rain, but the "improved" roads around Williamsburg were still dirt roads full of mudholes and ruts.
-Shifting items from ships into wagons added substantially to the cost of supplying the capital.
-If only boats could float all the way to Williamsburg...
+The road to Hampton followed the high point of land that drained most quickly after a rain, but the "improved" roads around Williamsburg were still dirt roads full of mudholes and ruts.
+Shifting items from ships at Yorktown into wagons added substantially to the cost of supplying the capital.

-Lord Dunmore announced in 1771 that a canal would be constructed to connect Williamsburg with both the York and James rivers.
-It would run from the headwaters of Archer's Hope Creek on the James River (now College Creek) to the headwaters of Queen's Creek on the York River, overcoming 80 feet of topographic relief.1
+To make Williamsburg more attractive, Lord Dunmore announced in 1771 that a canal would be constructed to connect Williamsburg with both the York and James rivers.
+It would run from the headwaters of Archer's Hope Creek on the James River (now College Creek) to the headwaters of Queen's Creek on the York River, overcoming 80 feet of topographic relief.

-possible route of 1781 canal (see route that presumable was rejected)
+possible route of 1781 canal (see route that presumably was rejected)

 Source: Alexander Crosby Brown, Colonial Williamsburg's Canal Scheme